Make one paid email verification request in five minutes

 What does InboxPolicy return instead of a status field?

-InboxPolicy runs syntax, MX, and live SMTP checks against its own verification engine, then a deliverability policy turns that evidence into one action: send, send_with_caution, review, retry_later, or avoid, with a confidence score and the underlying SMTP evidence attached, rather than a raw valid/invalid/unknown status field.
+InboxPolicy runs syntax, MX, and live SMTP checks against its own verification engine, then a deliverability policy turns that evidence into one action: send, send_with_caution, review, retry_later, or avoid, with a confidence score and normalized signals, rather than a raw valid/invalid/unknown status field.

 Why is there no free tier?

-InboxPolicy has no free plan; the $0.01 x402 call is the trial.
+InboxPolicy has no free plan; the standard $0.01 x402 call is the trial, and repeat wallet usage can earn rates down to $0.006.
 This is deliberate: free tiers are commonly abused for one-shot list cleaning without ever converting to a paying workflow.
-Cache re-verification within 72 hours, malformed-email rejection, and idempotent retries remain free regardless of plan.
+Eligible cache hits for the same normalized address and strictness within 72 hours, when force_refresh is false, plus malformed-email rejections, can cost 0 credits.

 When should I use a different tool instead of x402 verification?

-Use MillionVerifier for one-shot cleaning of a huge scraped list at the lowest cost.
+Use MillionVerifier for one-shot cleaning of a huge scraped list at high volume, where its published pricing runs from $3.90 per 1,000 at entry down to $0.45 per 1,000 at 1M.
 Use ZeroBounce if you need spam-trap and abuse-address detection, which it maintains a dedicated database for.
 Use Kickbox or Emailable if you want a dashboard-first suite built around CSV uploads rather than an API.